You’re here because you want to get better sleep.

 - Are you doing the important tasks first?
 Or are you messing around on the internet and not starting your tasks until late in the evening.

-- Are you checking your smart phone while in bed, watching Vine videos, or using your laptop to watch more shows you don’t really care about on Netflix?
+- Are you checking your smartphone while in bed, watching Twitch, or using your laptop to watch more shows you don’t really care about on Netflix?

 Here are the best practical tips for giving you the greatest chance at getting into bed earlier:

 - Turn off the electronics sooner.
-I have to enforce a “laptops closed by 11PM” or a “TV off after 10PM” rule on many nights or I never get to bed.
-I get lost in internetland far too easily.
+I have to enforce a “laptops closed by 8PM” or a “TV off after 10PM” rule on many nights or I never get to bed.
+I get lost in Internetland far too easily.
 Putting in actual barriers really helps.
 If you find yourself checking Facebook and Twitter and other sites incessantly, BLOCK YOURSELF from those sites after a certain time.

 - Shift things by 15 minutes every week.
 If you want to get to bed sooner, don’t just try to get to bed an hour earlier than normal.
-You’ll probably lie in bed for that whole hour wondering why you can’t fall asleep, stressing yourself out and making things worse.
+You’ll probably lie in bed for that whole hour wondering why you can’t fall asleep, stressing yourself out and making things worse (remember our lesson on circadian rhythm).
 I shifted my pattern by waking up 15 minutes earlier and getting to bed 15 minutes sooner.
 Then I repeated that process over a series of weeks.
 Eventually, you can shift your bedtime by an hour or two, but do it gradually!

 But you get the point.

-So here you are, dreaming about riding a dragon with Daenerys Targaryen, doing improv with Liam Neeson, and playing poker with Iron Man and Spock…and that damn alarm clock wakes you up.
+So here you are, dreaming about riding a dragon, doing improv with Liam Neeson, and playing poker with Iron Man and Spock…and that damn alarm clock wakes you up.
 You are now incredibly groggy and miserable.

 Here’s what’s happening: Remember earlier how we talked about different sleep cycles?
 Depending on which cycle you were woken up during, your body can struggle to move from “asleep” to “wide awake.”